openkim/kliff/docs/source/modules/dataset.rst

     configs = dset.get_configs()

 .. seealso::
-    See :class:`kliff.dataset.DataSet` for a complete list of the member functions of the `DataSet` class.
+    See :class:`kliff.dataset.Dataset` for a complete list of the member functions of the `Dataset` class.

 Inspect dataset